aditiisaxena/Grad-Guru/README.md

   - [Data Management](#data-management)
   - [Prerequisites](#prerequisites)
 ## Problem Statement
-In the modern, globalized world, students often find it challenging to select the right institution and program of study due to the overwhelming amount of information available.
-Grad Guru aims to provide a one-stop solution by integrating data from colleges worldwide, assisting students in making informed decisions.
+In the modern, globalized world, students often find it challenging to select the right institution and program due to the overwhelming amount of information available.
+Grad Guru aims to provide a one-stop solution by integrating data from colleges worldwide and assisting students in making informed decisions.
 ## Use Case
 The application offers several features:
 1. User Registration: Creation of user accounts with essential information.